FlixBusKawaii/IDEforWebServices/README.md

 ```

 >[!WARNING]
-> If the C compiler doesen't work you need to change the CMODE of the ide_projects file with this command
+> If the C compiler doesen't work you need to change the CHMODE of the ide_projects file with this command
 >
 ```bash
 chmod 777 ide_projects